-A good 2.1 undergraduate Honours degree in chemistry or a closely related subject area.
+- A 2.1 undergraduate Honours degree in chemistry or a closely related subject area.
 If you studied your first degree outside the UK, see the international entry requirements.

 Months of entry

 The MSc in Catalysis is a one-year taught programme run by the School of Chemistry.
 It is designed to equip students and professionals who have a degree in Chemistry or a similar subject with a range of analytical, critical and communication skills.

 The course provides students with specialised advanced knowledge and skills in modern catalysis with the ability to undertake a significant research project for their dissertation.
 The course aims to introduce awareness of the role catalysis plays in improving sustainability and solving environmental issues in chemical manufacture.